aiven/aiven-docs/docs/products/caching/howto/connect-php.md

 import CodeBlock from '@theme/CodeBlock';
 import MyComponentSource1 from '!!raw-loader!/code/products/redis/connect.php';

-Learn how to connect to an Aiven for Caching service using PHP and the `predis` library, complete with code examples and setup instructions.
+Learn how to connect to an Aiven for Caching® service using PHP and the `predis` library, complete with code examples and setup instructions.

 ## Variables